Articles

 The best would be for all of us to learn to read and speak Koine Greek (κοινὴ διάλεκτος) However, I don’t believe that for most of us, it is worth the countless hours to learn this specific dialect of Greek that was the common language of the day between 300BC and 600AD.

 Most Christians today read versions of the Bible that are based on the Alexandrian family of Greek manuscripts.
 A few versions today like the KJV are based on the Byzantine family.
 However, the difference between these two families of manuscripts is very small.
-There is less than a 5% difference between the two families of texts, the main difference being that the Alexandrian family is smaller (for example: Mark 16:9-20 has yet to be found).
-Between the Alexandrian family and Byzantine family, there is no major teaching impacted or changed (the most significant doctrinal issue is that the importance of fasting is weakened in the Alexandrian texts).
+There is less than a 5% difference between the two families of texts, the main difference being that the Alexandrian family is smaller (for example: Mark 16:9-20 is not in the oldest manuscripts).
+Between the Alexandrian family and Byzantine family, there is no major teaching impacted or changed (the most significant doctrinal issue is that the importance of fasting is slightly weakened in the Alexandrian texts).

 Even English translation that are based on the Alexandrian family of Greek manuscripts vary greatly.
 Today’s English Bibles tend to fall into one of three categories.
 There are those that lean towards a word-for-word or essentially a literal (as close as possible) translation, those that lean more towards a thought-for-thought translation, and those that paraphrase the meaning.
 Some versions even blend into two or three types.